-In this paper, we prove, under finite Augustin information hypothesis, the existence of a unique Augustin mean, its invariance under the Augustin operator, and its equivalence to the $q{\tilde{p}}$ defined in (31), which is absolute continuous in the output distribution q_p generated by the input distribution p.
+In this paper, we prove, under finite Augustin information hypothesis, the existence of a unique Augustin mean, its invariance under the Augustin operator, and its equivalence to the $q{\widetilde{p}}$ defined in (31), which is absolute continuous in the output distribution q_p generated by the input distribution p.
 Our presentation will be as follows: In §II, we introduce our model and notation and prove that the infimum defining the Augustin information in (1) can be taken over the probability measures that are absolutely continuous in q_p , rather than the whole $\mathcal{P}(\mathcal{Y})$.
-In §III, we first use Radon-Nikodym theorem to express this optimization in $L^{\tau}(q_p)$ for some $\tau > 1$, with the help of a functional corresponding to the conditional Rényi divergence.
+In §III, we first use Radon-Nikodym theorem to express this optimization in $L^{\tau}(q_n)$ for some $\tau > 1$, with the help of a functional corresponding to the conditional Rényi divergence.
 Then we show that this functional inherits the convexity and the norm lower semicontinuity from the conditional Rényi divergence and use them together with the Banach-Saks property to establish the existence of a unique Augustin mean.
 In §IV, we propose a new family of operators related to the Augustin operator, establish a new monotonicity property for the conditional Rényi divergence, see Lemma 6, and use it to establish the invariance of the Augustin mean under the Augustin operator.
-In §V, we briefly discuss the novelty of our approach in comparison to the previous analysis methods, as we see it.
+In §V, we briefly discuss the novelty of our approach in comparison to the previous analysis methods.
+Proofs of Lemmas 2, 3, 5, and equation (33) of Lemma 7 are presented in [29] because of page restrictions.